bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/AirflowRateRange_2CZmI0qRuHuO00025QrE$V/Documentation.md

-Range of airflow that can be delivered.
+Possible range of airflow that can be delivered.